What if you could step away from working for a week, month, or even a year and still be making money?

 A CD ladder is simple: you get a multitude of CDs that expire at different times.
 This way, you can collect profits at different times to then keep or reinvest into another CD.

 CIT Bank CDs – At CIT Bank, they offer many CD options.
-Some short term, a no-fee CD, all of which have different rates.
-You can earn anywhere 0.72% on a 6-month CD up to 2.5% on a 18-month CD, and everything in-between.
+Some short-term, a no-fee CD, all of which have different rates.
+You can earn anywhere from 0.72% on a 6-month CD up to 2.5% on an 18-month CD, and everything in-between.

 It’s a realistic goal to live off of dividends, but you’ll need some help.

 Let’s take Walmart for example.

 They have a 2.5% dividend yield right now.
 That means, every year you earn about 2.5% of the value of the stock in the form of a dividend.
 If you owned enough shares, this could add up to a nice, passive paycheck for you year after year.

 Don’t get confused though, it’s not as easy as picking any company that pays dividends, you’ll want to pick winners that won’t lose value too.
 Plus, some yields are lower and others are much higher, reaching upwards of 20%!

 Ally Invest – if you don’t yet have a place to buy and sell stocks and options, Ally Invest is a reliable option that offers extremely low fees of just $3.95 per transaction.